Andrej Hlinka: Life

-In his political views he was a strong defender of Catholic ethics against all secularizing tendencies connected with economic and political liberalism of the Kingdom of Hungary at the end of the 19th and the beginning of the 20th century.
-This was a similar position to that of the Hungarian Katolikus Néppárt (Catholic People's Party), led by Count Zichy, so Hlinka became an activist of this party.
-However, as the party disregarded Slovak demands Hlinka left and along with František Skyčák founded the Slovak People's Party.
+In his political views, he was a strong defender of Catholic ethics against all secularizing tendencies connected with economic and political liberalism of Hungary at the end of the 19th and the beginning of the 20th century.
+This was a similar position to that of the Hungarian Catholic People's Party, led by Count Zichy, leading Hlinka to become an activist of the party.
+However, as the party disregarded Slovak demands Hlinka eventually left and, along with František Skyčák, founded the Slovak People's Party.

 He gained widespread popularity thanks to his social activities.
-In 1905, he was elected parson in Ružomberok against the wishes of his Hungarian bishop Alexander Párvy.
+In 1905, he was elected parson in Ružomberok against the wishes of his Hungarian bishop Sándor Párvy.
 In the Hungarian parliamentary elections of 1906, he supported Slovak candidate Vavro Šrobár and featured in favor of the Slovak national movement.
 His activities met with disapproval from the church hierarchy, which suspended him as a priest.
 On 27 June 1906 he was imprisoned and later convicted of sedition.
-While Hlinka was suspended and waited for admission to prison, Bishop Sándor Párvy ordered the consecration of a church in Černová, in the construction of which Hlinka had been instrumental, by Hungarian-speaking priests.
+While Hlinka was suspended and waited for admission to prison, Bishop Sándor Párvy ordered the consecration of a church in Černová, the construction of which Hlinka had been instrumental in, by Hungarian-speaking priests.
 This was met with protests and resistance from the local population and led to the Černová massacre, which brought international attention to the situation of the Slovak minority in the Kingdom of Hungary.
 In prison, Hlinka led the translation of the Old Testament into the Slovak language.
-His friends worked on his rehabilitation and Hlinka, who complained of his suspension to the Holy See, finally won the case against the bishop.
+His friends worked on the rehabilitation of his public image and Hlinka, who complained of his suspension to the Holy See, finally won the case against the bishop.